 “You want to know the officer’s perception of race and ethnicity.
 That’s what can indicate a bias as well,” said Cheryl Phillips, a journalism professor at Stanford and cofounder of the Open Policing Project.
 “But you want to make sure you’re accurately recording the data.
 What matters is the perception and whether that colors the officer’s actions in any way.”

-As a reporter for the Seattle Times, Phillips in 2003 conducted an analysis of Washington State Patrol stops that found similar results as InvestigateWest.
+As a reporter for the Seattle Times, Phillips in 2003 conducted an analysis of Washington State Patrol stops that found results similar to InvestigateWest’s.

 Rather than looking at how often a racial or ethnic group is stopped, an imprecise way of measuring for bias because it’s impossible to know the demographics of who’s on the road, InvestigateWest compared how often different racial and ethnic groups are searched and how often troopers find contraband.

 By looking at the demographics of who state troopers stop and how often they’re searched, InvestigateWest was able to determine the rate at which state police search members of the racial and ethnic groups recorded in the data.
 The Washington State Patrol conducted more than 8 million traffic stops from 2009 to 2015, the most recent data publicly available from Stanford, and more than 198,000 searches.
 The vast majority of those searches are what are known as low-discretion searches, such as searches that must be performed in the course of an arrest, when officers have little leeway about whether to pat someone down.
 InvestigateWest disregarded those.